-Installing the distro-packaged PHP runtime on CentOS Stream, Fedora, or Red Hat Enterprise Linux (RHEL) adds a supported interpreter for cron jobs, deployment helpers, maintenance scripts, and later application work without committing the host to a web-server stack on the first install.
+Installing the distro-packaged PHP runtime on CentOS Stream, Fedora, or Red Hat Enterprise Linux (RHEL) adds a supported interpreter for cron jobs, deployment helpers, maintenance scripts, and later application work without forcing the host into a web-server stack during the first install.

 Related: Install PHP-FPM for Apache or Nginx workloads